 Another element that separates Arson in the Third Degree from First Degree Arson cases in Brighton, Adams County and every other area of Colorado is that property damaged or destroyed in a First Degree Arson case must be a building or occupied structure of another.
 First Degree Arson is the most serious of the arson crimes because of this reason.
 However, the property damaged in a Third Degree Arson case can include any property.
 This could include anything from a home or a vehicle.

 Charged with Third Degree Arson in Colorado?
 Contact Our Office Today

 If you have been arrested, accused or charged with Third Degree Arson in Denver or anywhere else in Colorado, don't hesitate to contact the best Arson attorneys at O'Malley and Sawyer right away.
 Police and fire investigators can easily accuse you of something you might not have done when it comes to arson crimes.
 Speaking to police or fire investigators about anything related to your Third Degree Arson charges is never a good idea.
-Call a Third Degree Arson lawyer at the O’Malley Law Office today to schedule a free initial consultation so we can begin fighting for your freedom.
+Call a Third Degree Arson lawyer at O'Malley and Sawyer today to schedule a free initial consultation so we can begin fighting for your freedom.

 Learn more about other degrees of Arson in Colorado:

 - Second Degree Arson – C.R.S.
 18-4-103